How to Balance and Maximize Flavors When Cooking

 Combining and balancing flavors is such beautiful art and essential when you want to make wonderfully flavorful dishes!

-It might take a little training, but in no time at all, your taste buds will know what you should do with your flavors and help you to build or alter recipes with delight!
+It might take a little training, but in no time, your taste buds will know what you should do with your flavors and help you build or alter recipes with delight!

-When I was a child, my job was to go from dish to dish in the kitchen and offer suggestions on flavor combining!
-They called me “little taster” – I was so young, and I had put my two cents into everything that my family was cooking.
+As a child, my job was to go from dish to dish in the kitchen and offer suggestions on combining flavors!
+They called me “little taster” – I was so young and had put my two cents into everything my family was cooking.
 Lol!

-Combining and balancing flavors is really prominent in Asian dishes.
-I love them and believe they are so popular because they have such dynamic and vibrant flavors!
+Combining and balancing flavors is prominent in Asian dishes.
+I love them and believe they are popular because they have such dynamic and vibrant flavors!

 There are five “tastes” that work as the foundation for the flavors in each recipe: sweet, salty, sour, bitter, salty, and umami.
 By the end of this blog, you will know how to balance your foods’ flavor and use them efficiently.
 Depending on the recipe, some of the flavors will be more dominant than others.
 The knowledge on how to use these flavors will help you to be more self-confident and more comfortable cooking without a recipe.